Revisiting electroweak radiative corrections to $b\to s\ell\ell$ in SMEFT: Application

 As an application of the matching formulae provided in the previous section, let us study the $b \to s \mu^+\mu^-$ transitions.
 Based on the latest experimental results including that on $B^+ \to K^{*+}\mu^+\mu^-$, the global-fit analysis implies that the NP contributions are \cite{Ciuchini:2020gvn}

-from the 1-dimensional (1D) and 2-dimensional (2D) fits, respectively, with $\Lambda=30\TeV$.
-Here, a data-driven method is used to estimate non-factorizable hadronic contributions associated with the charm loop.
-On the other hand, if the hadronic contributions are determined by the $q^2$ extrapolation of the light-cone sum rules estimate~\cite{Khodjamirian:2010vf}, the analysis provides
+from the 1-dimensional (1D) and 2-dimensional (2D) fits, respectively, with the normalization factor, $\Lambda=30\TeV$.\footnote{ In Ref.~\cite{Ciuchini:2020gvn}, it is not clear whether the RG corrections above the EW scale are taken into account for these SMEFT operators.
+We discard them in the following analysis. } Here, a data-driven method is used to estimate non-factorizable hadronic contributions associated with the charm loop.
+On the other hand, if the hadronic contributions are determined by the $q^2$ extrapolation of the light-cone sum rules estimate~\cite{Khodjamirian:2010vf}\footnote{ Recently, updated results on the hadronic contributions have been provided in Ref.~\cite{Gubernari:2020eft}. }, the analysis provides

 for $\Lambda=30\TeV$.
 Note that they contribute to $b \to s \mu^+\mu^-$ at the tree level.

 Let us consider the following flavor-conserving operators,